 Some of the principal legal systems of the world, and the advantages in looking at legal problems from a perspective broader than that of one's own legal system.
 Three parts: 1. an introduction to the Modern Civil Law, Roman, Hindu, Islamic and Marxist legal systems, wherever possible comparing them with the Common Law system, and with each other.
-The history and uses of Comparative Law, and a discussion of the manner in which the Civil Law and Common Law systems have interacted with the others, and with each other: 2, a more detailed study of the Civil Law system, through the medium of criminal law and administrative law in Europe, especially France, against the background of the common law: 3. student-led seminars examining, comparatively, topics of world-wide concern, eg consumer protection, the role of the corporation in modern society, protection of civil liberties, judicial review of administration action, and environmental protection.
+The history and uses of Comparative Law, and a discussion of the manner in which the Civil Law and Common Law systems have interacted with the others, and with each other; 2, a more detailed study of the Civil Law system, through the medium of criminal law and administrative law in Europe, especially France, against the background of the common law: 3. student-led seminars examining, comparatively, topics of world-wide concern, eg consumer protection, the role of the corporation in modern society, protection of civil liberties, judicial review of administration action, and environmental protection.

-90.842 Pacific Islands Legal Systems SS Hpw4 C3
+90.842 Pacific Islands Legal Systems

 Change, conflict and continuity in indigenous legal systems of the Pacific Islands (as well as other parts of the Third World) against the background of colonialism, 'modernization', and economic underdevelopment.
-Topics include: the political status of Pacific Island entities and their constitutional development; theories relating to legal 'development'; the role of law courts and the legal profession in changing society; the nature of traditional society, colonialism, and social and economic change; the nature of customary law and dispute settlement and its integration with imported Western law and legal institutions: changing family law, land law and notions of criminal responsibility; theories of economic underdevelopment; international law problems facing Pacific Island nations; issues of ideology and gender.
-By developing an appreciation of the theoretical and practical problems arising from the attempted imposition, or adoption, of Western legal concepts and institutions in non-Western countries, it is hoped that students will develop a more flexible, enquiring and critical attitude towards the legal institutions of their own society.
+Particular nations looked at include Papua New Guinea, Fiji, Vanuatu, the Solomon Islands, New Caledonia, French Polynesia, Western Samoa, Tonga, Kiribati, the Federated States of Micronesia, Belau and the Marshall Islands.
+Topics include: the political status of Pacific Island entities and their constitutional development; theories relating to legal 'development'; the role of law courts and the legal profession in changing society; the nature of traditional society, colonialism, and social and economic change; the nature of customary law and dispute settlement and its integration with imported Western law and legal institutions; changing family law, land law and notions of criminal responsibility; theories of economic underdevelopment; international law problems facing Pacific Island nations; issues of ideology and gender.
+By developing an appreciation of the theoretical and practical problems arising from the attempted imposition, or adoption, of Western legal concepts and institutions in non Western countries, it is hoped that students will develop a more flexible, enquiring and critical attitude towards the legal institutions of their own society.